cwervo/cwervo.com/src/dynamicland-experiments/index.md

 # Dynamicland & me

 The work on this page requires a little context.
 These projects were all made at [Dynamicland](https://dynamicland.org/).
 The space uses cameras, projectors, and a custom language to facilitate turning the environment (walls, tables, anything you can stick a piece of paper onto) into a programmable space.
 Really, though, the research is more focused on the space, and the people: what kinds of interactions can you have when computing is easy, accessible, and ubiquitous?
 It's about democratized control & access, through the lens of computation.
-For more detail I'd encourage you to read [Omar Rizwan's project-based explanation of the space](https://rsnous.com/posts/notes-from-dynamicland-geokit/).
-He goes a little into Realtalk, the superset of Lua that Dynamicland is built with.
+For more detail I'd encourage you to read [_The "Next Big Thing" is a Room_](https://phenomenalworld.org/metaresearch/the-next-big-thing-is-a-room) or [Omar Rizwan's project-based explanation of the space](https://rsnous.com/posts/notes-from-dynamicland-geokit/).
+Omar's piece goes a little into Realtalk, the superset of Lua that Dynamicland is built with.
 It's a research lab started by Bret Victor, an intentional community, a gathering space, a learning space.
 Here are some things I've made there in the context of research, education, art, and exploration.

 ---